 The Division of Reproductive & Developmental Sciences conducts basic and applied research on aspects of reproductive biology that are particularly relevant to understanding human reproduction and to controlling reproductive disorders and fertility, and is responsible for a number of recent advances in reproductive biology and other technologies, notably stem cell biology.

 The research in the Divisions is facilitated by access to several NHP Resource Programs (Aging Nonhuman Primates, Infectious Disease, Japanese Macaque, and Obese Nonhuman Primates).
 The heads of these Programs report to the Director since their resources are utilized across all five Divisions.
 These Programs also have oversight committees to ensure that the NHP resources serve the scientific needs of the research programs and are managed in a cost-effective manner.

 Coordination and sharing of information between the Divisions is handled in biweekly meetings of the Expanded Executive Leadership Committee.
 Each of the Scientific Divisions holds divisional meetings and seminars, including "Work in Progress" seminars once per month by Center scientists and veterinarians.
 Center-wide seminars, presented by luminaries in various fields, are held frequently with the Divisions.
 These seminars are open to the broader OHSU community and invited visitors.
 To encourage scientific exchange in a more relaxed setting, the ONPRC sponsors regularly scheduled socials on Friday afternoons.

 An important aspect of our mission as a national resource for biomedical research is facilitating access to research at ONPRC by outside investigators.
-The Collaborative Research Unit streamlines the access to animals, approval of protocols, and initiation of research by external collaborators.
+The Collaborative Research Unit manages access to animals, protocol approvals, and initiation of research by external investigators.